Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Experiment Details

 \subsection{Simulation of two independent systems and behavior}

 As in Figure 5 in~\cite{Mudrik2024}, we test behavior-dLDS on a simulation in which two independent groups of time traces are generated from two non-overlapping sets of operators, unit-normed and applied repetitively over random durations.
 No more than two operators are active at the same time, and no more than one operator is active for each independent group at the same time.
 We vary the Gaussian noise levels applied after generating the dynamics operators and dynamics coefficients.
+(In the ``added noise'' simulation in Supplementary Figure~\ref{fig:FMTbhvnoise}, we test one arbitrary noise level, 0.1.
+We add noise with mean 0 and variance 1 to the generated latent states data, scaled by the square root of the noise level setting, in order to achieve a noise variance of 0.1.)
 Note that $\bm{D} = \bm{I}$.
 In this behavior-dLDS simulation, we also generate simulated behavior $\bm{b}_{t}$ from the dynamics coefficients using a randomly generated $\bm{\Psi}$, where $\bm{b}_{t}= \bm{\Psi} \bm{c}_{t}$.
 (In order to make $\bm{\Psi}$ only map a subset of the dynamics coefficients, other columns were set to 0 after random initialization.)
 Supplementary Figures~\ref{fig:FMTbhv2},~\ref{fig:FMTbhvall}, and~\ref{fig:FMTbhvnoise} are shown here; Figure ~\ref{fig:FMTbhv} is shown above.
 The CLDS comparison continues in Supplementary Figure~\ref{fig:CLDSAllTime}.

 \begin{supfigure*}{}

 {\textbf{Two-independent-systems simulation with 10 behaviors generated from the first two ground truth states, with some overlap in their combined effects.} \textbf{A:} Ground truth signal fed into the model. \textbf{B:} Signal reconstruction from b-dLDS. \textbf{C:} True dynamics coefficients used to generate the data. \textbf{D:} Learned dynamics coefficients (absolute value). \textbf{E:} Learned dynamics operators (1-15). \textbf{F:} Learned $\bm{\Psi}$. \textbf{G:} Best reconstruction of the true $\bm{\Psi}$ (2 columns, other columns all 0). \textbf{H:} Highlighted dynamics coefficient used to simulate behavior data. \textbf{I:} Highlighted dynamics coefficient corresponding to best match of learned $\bm{\Psi}$. \textbf{J:} Highlighted corresponding dynamics operator. \textbf{K:} Simulated behavior ground truth. \textbf{L:} Behavior reconstruction. } \end{supfigure*}